Skip to content

 Mobile patrol replaces a fixed post with intermittent, deliberately unpredictable visits.
 A uniformed officer in a marked vehicle — sometimes on bike or on foot for dense downtown blocks — works a route of client properties across a shift, stopping at each one to perform a documented check before moving to the next.
 The marked vehicle is the point: a visibly branded truck rolling through a lot at 2 a.m. tells anyone watching that the site is being actively watched, and most opportunistic intruders move on to an easier target.

 A typical stop is short and structured.
 The officer parks conspicuously, walks the perimeter, checks that doors and gates are secured, looks for signs of forced entry, tampering, or squatting, confirms exterior lighting is working, scans for hazards (open valves, water, propped doors, smoldering cigarette bins), and logs the visit before leaving.
-On a well-run contract the client defines the "post orders" — the specific things the officer must check and the sequence — so every visit covers the same ground and nothing is left to memory.
+On a well-run contract the client defines the post orders — the specific things the officer must check and the sequence — so every visit covers the same ground and nothing is left to memory.

 The single most important design feature is randomization.
 If patrols arrive at the same times every night — say 10:00, midnight, and 2:00 — anyone casing the property simply operates in the predictable 90-minute windows between passes.
 Reputable providers vary both the timing and, where possible, the direction and sequence of the route so that the schedule can't be reverse-engineered from a few nights of observation.
 You still get a contracted number of visits (e.g., "three documented checks between 9 p.m. and 6 a.m."), but the exact clock time floats.
 When you evaluate a provider, ask specifically whether visit times are randomized or fixed; fixed-time patrols are far weaker deterrents than the price would suggest, and a schedule that never varies is one a motivated intruder learns in a week.